KATRIN-Experiment/Kassiopeia/docs/_sources/output.rst.txt

   e.g. `position_x`, `position_y`, `position_z`.
 All output fields are sorted by the respective index, e.g. step data
   is sorted by `STEP_INDEX` (which is a continually increasing integer number).
 This allows direct access to any specific data field at any output level.
-Note that the step index can be different than the `step id`, which is an attribute of the :kassiopeia:`KSStep` class and thus defined by the simulation.
+Note that the step index can be different than the `step id`, which is an attribute of the `KSStep` class and thus defined by the simulation.
 * `..._PRESENCE` indicates which segments in the data array contain valid data.
 This tree contains the fields `INDEX`, referring to the start index in the output data, and `LENGTH`, referring to the length of one segment.
 When reading values from the data arrays, these fields should be checked so that only valid data is used.